NitinReddyKamsani/CRM/README.md

 controlling field.
 -> For ex : if the controlling field is Technologies and the dependent field is Certifications then the Certifications should show the value that relate to specific Technologies.

+** Controlling Fields

+-> The controlling field decides the behaviour of the dependent field.
+-> There are 3 controlling fields they are chekbox,standard picklist , custom picklist